No. 9 seed Texas wins the regional tournament by beating Air Force 10-1

-Texas was the visiting team for the contest Sunday night, and the Longhorn offense wasted no time setting the tone for the evening in the top of the 1st inning.
-Texas centerfielder Douglas Hodo, III led off the game with an infield single down the 3rd base line.
-However, he was picked off trying to steal second base by the lefthanded Falcon starter Stevan Fairburn, Jr. Left fielder Dylan Campbell drew a walk on the very next pitch that set the stage for some early fireworks from first baseman Ivan Melendez.
-Melendez caught a 1-1, hanging, breaking ball from Fairburn and drove over the left-centerfield wall for his 30th homerun of the season to put the Longhorns up 2-0.
+Texas was the visiting team for the contest Sunday night, and the Longhorn offense wasted no time setting the tone for the evening in the top of the first inning.
+Texas center fielder Douglas Hodo III led off the game with an infield single down the third-base line.
+However, he was picked off trying to steal second base by the left-handed Falcon starter Stevan Fairburn, Jr. Left fielder Dylan Campbell drew a walk on the very next pitch that set the stage for some early fireworks from first baseman Ivan Melendez, who caught a 1-1 hanging breaking ball from Fairburn and drove over the left-center field wall for his 30th home run of the season to put the Longhorns up 2-0.

 DIRTY 30!— Texas Baseball (@TexasBaseball) June 6, 2022